- How do you prioritize immediate needs versus long-term goals?

 - Should I write the time to do them as well?
 Cause it freaks me out when I don’t finish them on the written time.

-- How do you motivate yourself to complete the items on your To Do list?
+- How do you hold yourself accountable to your plan?

 also it gives me anxiety to thing about all I have to do before bed.
 I can’t disconnect properly and get the most of my night sleep…

 Voilà ! 🙂

 Here's what I'm trying to do right now: At night I try to check my big monthly calendar and write down anything I NEED to remember on a whiteboard I keep next to it – appointments, pick up Rx, call mom, etc… (I feel like this helps me keep important stuff in mind, and gives me a quick estimation of how to structure the next day.)
 Then in the morning before work, I write my to-do and include what's on the whiteboard.

 I've also tried to stop writing Every.
 Little.
 Thing.
 Down.
 I try to be more broad in the descriptions.
 Example of an old list: Put laundry in washer, put laundry in dryer, fold laundry, put away laundry.
 Example of a new list: Do laundry, put laundry away.

 I used to think being more detailed would make me feel like I had accomplished more, but I've realized it just cluttered up the lists and made them look impossible to finish.
 Some things do need to be detailed, but I've found for a lot of things – regular, routine things – less detail is better.
 I don't like to be micromanaged by others, so why would I micromanage myself?

 For me, this stuff seems to help make the actual process of writing and organizing lists less overwhelming and tedious.

 - What happens when you don’t have anything to do?